PrefectHQ/prefect-gcp/docs/gcp-worker-guide.md

 In the remainder of this guide, this script will be referred to as `weather_flow.py`, but you can name yours whatever you'd like.

-####Creating a Prefect.yaml
+####Creating a Prefect.yaml file
-Now we're ready to make a prefect.yaml file, which will be responsible for managing the deployment of the flow.
+Now we're ready to make a `prefect.yaml` file, which will be responsible for managing the deployments of this repository.
-Navigate back to the root of your directory, and run the following command to create a prefect.yaml using Prefect's docker deployment recipe.
+Navigate back to the root of your directory, and run the following command to create a `prefect.yaml` file using Prefect's docker deployment recipe.

 ```bash
 prefect init --recipe docker
 ```

 You'll receive a prompt to put in values for the image name and tag.
 Since we will be pushing the image to GCR, the name of your image should be prefixed with `gcr.io/[PROJECT_ID]/`.
 You'll want to replace `[PROJECT_ID]` with the ID of your project in GCP.
 This should match the ID of the project you used in step 1 of this guide.
-Here is an example of what the command will look like:
+Here is an example of what this could look like:

 ```bash
 image_name: gcr.io/prefect-project/gcp-weather-image
 tag: latest
 ```

-At this point, there will be a new prefect.yaml available.
-The contents will look similar to the example below, however, there are a few key changes that I've made to the file shown here.
+At this point, there will be a new `prefect.yaml` file available at the root of your project.
+The contents will look similar to the example below, however, I've added in a combination of [yaml templating options](https://docs.prefect.io/latest/concepts/deployments/#templating-options) and [prefect deployment actions](https://docs.prefect.io/latest/concepts/deployments/#deployment-actions) to build out a simple CICD process.
 Feel free to copy the contents and paste them in your prefect.yaml:

 ```yaml
 # Welcome to your prefect.yaml file!
 You can you this file for storing and managing